Call Back Request

 The American Art Therapy Association characterizes art therapy as an approach to mental health that utilizes the process of creating art to improve mental, physical, and emotional wellness.

 Art therapy involves the use of creative techniques such as drawing, painting, collage, photography, textiles, or sculpting to help people express themselves artistically and examine the psychological and emotional undertones in their art.
-With the guidance of a credentialed art therapist, clients can "decode" the nonverbal messages, symbols, and metaphors often found in these art forms, which should lead to a better understanding of their feelings and behavior so they can move on to resolve deeper issues.
+With the guidance of a credentialed art therapist, clients can "decode" the nonverbal messages, symbols, and metaphors often found in these art forms, which should lead to a better understanding of their feelings and behaviour so they can move on to resolve deeper issues.
 This therapy integrates psychotherapeutic techniques with the creative process to improve mental health and well-being.
 As clients create art, they may analyze what they have made and how it makes them feel.
-Through exploring their art, people can look for themes and conflicts that may be affecting their thoughts, emotions, and behaviors.
-In this therapy individuals use creative expression to produce various types of media, which helps them explore their innermost emotions and thoughts, reconcile conflicts, manage stress and anxiety, develop self-awareness, manage addiction, and self-deprecating behaviors, and increase their sense of self-esteem.
+Through exploring their art, people can look for themes and conflicts that may be affecting their thoughts, emotions, and behaviours.
+In this therapy, individuals use creative expression to produce various types of media, which helps them explore their innermost emotions and thoughts, reconcile conflicts, manage stress and anxiety, develop self-awareness, manage addiction, and self-deprecating behaviours, and increase their sense of self-esteem.

 People do not need to have artistic ability or special talent to participate in art therapy, and people of all ages including children, teens, and adults can benefit from it.
-This therapy is also known as an expressive therapy.
+This therapy is also known as expressive therapy.
 This sort of therapy uses art as a means of communication and lets people express and explore their thoughts and emotions.
 You do not even need to be very artistic or creatively talented to take part in this therapy.
 The goal of art therapy is to utilize the creative process to help people explore self-expression and, in doing so, find new ways to gain personal insight and develop new coping skills.

 Art therapy can be used to treat a wide range of mental disorders and psychological distress.
-In many cases, it might be used in conjunction with other psychotherapy techniques such as group therapy or cognitive-behavioral therapy.
+In many cases, it might be used in conjunction with other psychotherapy techniques such as group therapy or cognitive-behavioural therapy.

 Some situations in which art therapy might be utilized include: